opulo-inc/ohai/docs/lumen/y-gantry/index.md

 		![](img/insert-front-leg-top-m5x10-bolt.png)

-	- Slide 2x `M5-t-nut` into the the side channel of lower `600mm-alu-extrusion` and align them with the two bolt holes on `front-left-leg`
+	- Slide 2x `M5-t-nut` into the the side channel of lower `alu-extrusion` and align them with the two bolt holes on `front-left-leg`

 		![](img/insert-front-leg-bottom-t-nut.png)